Informed Machine Learning -- A Taxonomy and Survey of Integrating Knowledge into Learning Systems: Description of Integration Approaches

 \end{insertbox}

-\textbf{Training Data.} The integration of simulation results into training data~\cite{karpatne2017physics, deist2019simulation, pfrommer2018optimisation, lerer2016learning, shrivastava2017learning, lee2019spigan, cully2015robots, rai2019using} depends on how the simulated, i.e. synthetic, data is combined with the real-world measurements:
+\textbf{Training Data.} The integration of simulation results into training data~\cite{karpatne2017physics, deist2019simulation, pfrommer2018optimisation, lerer2016learning, shrivastava2017learning, lee2019spigan, rai2019using} depends on how the simulated, i.e. synthetic, data is combined with the real-world measurements:

-Firstly, additional features are simulated and, together with real data, form input features.
+Firstly, additional input features are simulated and, together with real data, form input features.
 For example, original features can be transformed by multiple approximate simulations and the similarity of the simulation results can be used to build a kernel~\cite{deist2019simulation}.

-Secondly, target variables are simulated and added to the real data as another feature.
+Secondly, additional target variables are simulated and added to the real data as another feature.
 This way the model does not necessarily learn to predict targets, e.g. an underlying physical process, but rather the systematic discrepancy between simulated and the true target data~\cite{karpatne2017physics}.

-Thirdly, the target variable is simulated and used as a synthetic label.
-This is often realized with physics engines, for example, neural networks pre-trained on standard data sets such as ImageNet~\cite{russakovsky2015imagenet} can be tailored towards an application through additional training on simulated data \cite{lerer2016learning}.
-Synthetic training data generated from simulations can also be used to pre-train components of Bayesian optimization frameworks~\cite{cully2015robots,rai2019using}.
+Thirdly, additional target variables are simulated and used as synthetic labels, which is of particular use when the original experiments are very expensive~\cite{pfrommer2018optimisation}.
+This approach can also be realized with physics engines, for example, pre-trained neural networks can be tailored towards an application through additional training on simulated data \cite{lerer2016learning}.
+Synthetic training data generated from simulations can also be used to pre-train components of Bayesian optimization frameworks~\cite{rai2019using}.

-In informed machine learning, training data thus stems from a hybrid information source and contain both simulated and real data points (see Insert~\ref{in:simres}).
+In informed machine learning, training data thus stems from a hybrid information source and contains both simulated and real data points (see Insert~\ref{in:simres}).
 The gap between the synthetic and the real domain can be narrowed via adversarial networks such as SimGAN.
 These improve the realism of, say, synthetic images and can generate large annotated data sets by simulation~\cite{shrivastava2017learning}.
 The SPIGAN framework goes one step further and uses additional, privileged information from internal data structures of the simulation in order to foster unsupervised domain adaption of deep networks~\cite{lee2019spigan}.